Azerbaijan continues trial of Armenian citizens with final statements from defendants

 The hearing was attended by the accused, their defense lawyers, some victims, their legal heirs and representatives, as well as prosecutors representing the state prosecution.

-The presiding judge, Zeynal Aghayev, stated that the hearing continued with the final statement of the accused.
+Presiding judge Zeynal Aghayev stated that the court proceedings continue with final statements from the accused.

-It was mentioned that due to the adjournment of the previous hearing, accused David Babayan will continue his statement during the current hearing.

-Babayan presented his counterarguments in response to the prosecution’s statements.
-He said that the accused persons are innocent.

 Fifteen defendants of Armenian origin are accused in the criminal case concerning numerous crimes committed during the aggressive war waged by the Armenian state—including the aforementioned criminal association—on the territory of Azerbaijan, in violation of domestic and international legal norms.
 These crimes were committed for the purpose of military aggression against Azerbaijan and were carried out under the direct leadership and participation of the Armenian state, officials of its state institutions, its armed forces, and illegal armed formations, through their written and verbal orders, instructions, and guidelines; material, technical, and personnel support; centralized management; as well as under strict control and under the leadership and direct or indirect participation of Robert Sedraki Kocharyan, Serzh Azati Sargsyan, Vazgen Mikaeli Manukyan, Vazgen Zaveni Sargsyan, Samvel Andraniki Babayan, Vitali Mikaeli Balasanyan, Zori Hayki Balayan, Seyran Musheghi Ohanyan, Arshavir Surenovich Garamyan, Monte Charles Melkonyan, and others.